Ramilito/winbar.nvim/README.md

 - Dim inactive buffers

 ## Motivation
-This plugin aims to help people move away from the bufferline way of working but still need to orient them selves when working with multiple files by giving context.
+This plugin aims to help people move away from the tabline way of working but still need to orient them selves when working with multiple files by giving context.
-The features are inspired by VSCode behaviour, some code is borrowed from bufferline and nvim-web-devicons, thanks for that 🙏.
+The features are inspired by VSCode behaviour, some code is borrowed from bufferline, thanks for that 🙏.